ephbaum/EphWordsBlog/src/content/blog/2022/04/2022-04-24-trip-report-wildcat-trail-on-green-mountain-23-april-2022.md

 I regret having set a too aggressive pace early on.
 I think I would have ultimately done better if I would have started with a more sustainable pace.
 Instead, feeling gung-ho, I tried to push myself a little harder than was appropriate.

 The terrain didn't make it any easier.
-With all the rock and gravel, too, I felt that I was having some trouble getting good footing and at times it seemed I wasn’t getting the most of my trekking poles either.
+With all the rock and gravel, too, I felt that I was having some trouble getting good footing and at times it seemed I wasn't getting the most of my trekking poles either.
 This was definitely disappointing but represents an opportunity for me to improve.

 ### Zoning Out